useblocks/sphinx-needs/docs/filter.rst

 Filtering needs
 ===============

-**Sphinx-Needs** supports the filtering of need and need_parts by using easy to use options or powerful filter string.
+The filtering of needs and need parts is supported consistently across numerous directives and roles, either by using filter options or by using a filter string.

-Available options are specific to the used directive, whereas the filter string is supported by all directives and roles, which provide filter capabilities.

 .. _filter_options: